 - At my last job I made $xxK

-There’s nothing terrible about the above responses, but what about something like this: “Salary is only a part of my overall selection criteria but I’m most strongly considering roles that pay in the range of $xxx”.
+There’s nothing terrible about the above responses, but what about something like this: “Salary is only a part of my overall selection criteria, but I’m most strongly considering roles that pay in the $x to $y range”.
 There are some advantages to this approach:

 - You highlight the fact that it’s not just about the salary

 - You hint that you’ve either gotten other offers or are expecting some

 - You suggest an acceptable range, which increases the chances the company’s budget for the role will be within the range